nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-2.md

 ## Advice and warnings

-- It is possible to not have enough money to purchase the Fiberglass Rod and bait before Willy leaves his shop counter.
+- It is possible to not have enough money to purchase the Fiberglass Rod and Bait before Willy leaves his shop counter.
 If this happens, create a new game and hope for better luck finding forageables.

 ## Instructions